John Burroughs School: History

+($ today) and the initial campus buildings, including a gymnasium, were built for $180,000.
+Tuition was $500 per year, with scholarships available to up to 10 percent of students.

+Classes began on Oct.
+2, 1923, ahead of a formal cornerstone-laying ceremony the following week.
+The gym was completed in December at a cost of $38,000; the main speaker at its dedication ceremony was Branch Rickey, manager of the St. Louis Cardinals baseball team.

-In 1923, the school's founders wrote, "Burroughs was established upon the conviction that each child has latent possibilities of power, and that it is the chief purpose of the school to cooperate with parents in discovering, fostering and developing that power so that in adulthood he shall make his contribution to the improvement of human society.
-The child’s mind is not a tablet to be written upon or a cistern to be filled, but a living, growing entity to be guided, developed, trained and inspired."
+The school's founders wrote, "Burroughs was established upon the conviction that each child has latent possibilities of power, and that it is the chief purpose of the school to cooperate with parents in discovering, fostering and developing that power so that in adulthood he shall make his contribution to the improvement of human society.
+The child's mind is not a tablet to be written upon or a cistern to be filled, but a living, growing entity to be guided, developed, trained and inspired."

 In the 1930s, JBS participated in the Eight-Year Study, an experiment that tested how American progressive secondary schools would prepare their students for college when released from the curricular restrictions of college admissions requirements.

 In April 2020, the school received $2.5 million in federally backed small business loans as part of the Paycheck Protection Program.
 The school received scrutiny over this loan, which was meant to protect small and private businesses, and returned the money to the Treasury Department the following month.

+The school is fundraising to raise its endowment to $100 million by June 2026.

 Extracurricular activities

 Athletics

 The Bombers football team won the state championship in Division 2A in 1975, 1980 (tie), 1985, 1989, 1991, 1992, 1995 (tie) and 2001; and won the 3A title in 2015.
-Former NFL kicker Neil Rackers is an assistant coach on the football team.
+As of 2020, former NFL kicker Neil Rackers is an assistant coach.
 Former NFL quarterback Gus Frerotte was head football coach from 2011 to 2013.
 In 2016, the program was inducted into the Missouri Sports Hall of Fame.

+In 2023, John Burroughs' varsity baseball team won the state championship.